simonecorsi/awesome/README.md

 *   [chevtek/mongoose-simpledb](https://github.com/chevtek/mongoose-simpledb) - Simple API for defining mongoose models and loading them into a single object for easy access.
 *   [CodeSeven/toastr](https://github.com/CodeSeven/toastr) - Simple javascript toast notifications
 *   [davatron5000/Lettering.js](https://github.com/davatron5000/Lettering.js) - A lightweight, easy to use Javascript \<span> injector for radical Web Typography
-*   [negativo/jquery.mediaquerieswatcher.js](https://github.com/negativo/jquery.mediaquerieswatcher.js) - jquery plugin to show a little box with informations about the responsive framework in use
-*   [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.

 ## Go